When Should I Avoid Reflexology

 What Happens During A Session

 At the start of the session, I will go through a medical form with the client and then the client will be asked to remove shoes, socks and to lay back on a recliner chair.
 The feet will be cleansed and then relaxed with a short massage using an aqueous cream and then a sequence of thumb movements will be made to all areas on the feet.
-More attention will be made to the areas that may help with a specific problem.
-Notes will be taken during the session by marking on a blank foot chart of where reflexes are found and will be kept on record for any future sessions.
+More attention will be made to the areas that may help with a specific problem and any other reflexes found on the feet Notes will be taken during the session by marking on a blank foot chart of where reflexes are found and will be kept on record for any future sessions.
 When a reflex is found, it usually feels either gritty, lumpy, tender, sore or spongy.

 How Will I Feel Afterwards